dpanfilyonok/Brahma.FSharp/README.md

 ```shell
 ./build.sh
 ```
 To find more options look at [MiniScaffold](https://github.com/TheAngryByrd/MiniScaffold).
+We use it in our project.

 ## License
 This project licensed under EPL-1.0 License.
 License text can be found in the [license file](https://github.com/YaccConstructor/Brahma.FSharp/blob/master/LICENSE.md).